-Personality Traits Associated with Addiction
+Personality Traits and Addiction

 These characteristics were found and confirmed to have existed through different studies.
 Knowing of these different personality traits of addiction allows professionals to have predictive capabilities regarding addiction.
 While they can be beneficial in the prevention of addiction, they can also make a recovery more complicated and challenging.